danielbachhuber/Assignment-Desk/readme.txt

 Assignment Desk is an editorial tool for news organizations using WordPress as their content management system.
 The goal of the plug-in is to make community engagement with the news production process easier and more efficient.

-The plug-in allows community members to submit tips or story ideas to the news organization, and volunteer to help with the story in various ways, while preserving editorial oversight.
+The plugin allows community members to submit tips or story ideas to the news organization, and volunteer to help with the story in various ways, while preserving editorial oversight.

 Once story ideas have been approved, Assignment Desk allows users to participate in the reporting of a particular story.
 An editor may assign specific roles (e.g. photographer, writer) to the user as well as limit those eligible to contribute by user type (e.g. first time contributor, regular contributor, professional journalist).